TK941025/DCMUNet/README.md

   Fig. 3.
 Categories and analysis of multimodal coating defect dataset.
 </p>

-The structure of the multimodal coating defect dataset.
+The structure of the multimodal coating defect dataset：

 dataset
 &emsp;&emsp;├── ground_truth